The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Analysis and properties of the dataset

 \subsection{Instrument times and polyphony}

 Figure \ref{fig:intrument_times} shows the time played by each instrument in the dataset.
-We can see how the Mozart piece contains more than 20 minutes for all strings and woodwind instruments but does not contain any piccolo, cor anglais, or any percussion and brass instruments apart from the horn; in contrast, the Tchaikovsky piece is shorter but includes a higher variety of instruments.
+While the Mozart piece provides over 20 minutes of audio for all string and woodwind sections, it lacks piccolo, English horn, percussion, and brass instruments (with the exception of the horn).
+In contrast, the Tchaikovsky piece has a shorter duration but offers a wider variety of instrumentation.

 In Figure \ref{fig:polyphony}, we can see the time of each polyphony level in the dataset.
 During around one third of its duration, the Mozart piece has all its instruments playing at the same time, whereas the polyphony levels in the Tchaikovsky piece are more evenly distributed, with the different instruments appearing and disappearing during the piece, and there is not a single moment when all the instruments are playing at the same time.